LicenseKit/website/pages/about.md

 LicenseKit is developed by [Kankoda](https://kankoda.com) in lovely [Stockholm, Sweden]({{page.stockholm}}).

 We are experts in open-source and close-source software, and apps in general, so don't hesitate to [reach out](mailto:{{site.email}}) if you need paid support or want to hire us to help out with your apps and software.
-We do hour-based as well as longer projects.